 MKT 110 PRINCIPLES OF SELLING (3 CR.)
 Presents fundamental aspects of personal selling, sales, and selling methods.
 Emphasizes professional sales techniques and ethics.
 Examines organization necessary for a well-coordinated sales effort, including the training of sales personnel for maximum efficiency in selling and organization of the sales division within the business enterprise.
 Introduces sales management in planning, organizing, directing, and controlling the total sales effort.
 Lecture 3 hours per week.

-MANAGEMENT (3 CR.)
+MKT 216 RETAIL ORGANIZATION AND MANAGEMENT (3 CR.)
 Examines the organization of the retail establishment to accomplish its goals in an effective and efficient manner.
 Includes study of site location, internal layout, store operations, and security.
 Examines the retailing mix, the buying or procurement process, pricing, and selling.
-Studies retail advertising, increase store traffic.
+Studies retail advertising, promotion, and publicity as a coordinated effort to increase store traffic.
 Lecture 3 hours per week.
-MKT 220 PRINCIPLES OF ADVERTISING (3 CR.)
-Emphasizes the role of advertising in marketing goods, services and ideas.
-Discusses the different uses of advertising; types of media; how advertising is created;